jbasen/Crestron-Shelly/README.md

 Other changes in V12 are fixes in the dimmer2 module when it is used to control a Shelly Duo bulb.
 Finally, as requested by a user the dimmer2 module now has outputs for button presses on the switch input.

+V13 Fixed a minor bug where the on/off feedback outputs of the dimmer module weren't updating correctly